In my defens God me defend: Confusion

 The rules governing heraldry and armorial achievements in England have possibly resulted in a degree of confusion as to the status of the mottoes associated with both the royal coat of arms of Scotland and those of the United Kingdom used in Scotland.
 In English heraldry the motto is placed beneath the shield, whereas in Scottish heraldry the motto is placed above the crest.
 Appearing beneath the shield may have led to the conclusion that Nemo me impune lacessit is the motto of the royal arms, whereas historical evidence coupled with the conventions of heraldry in Scotland would suggest that In my defens God me defend is the motto of the royal arms and therefore the motto of Scotland itself.

 Usage

 The motto In defens not only appears on the royal arms, but also, in conjunction with the crest of the Royal arms, upon the logo of both the Crown Office and Procurator Fiscal Service and the General Register Office for Scotland.

+The motto In my defens God me defend is engraved upon one side of the blade of the Elizabeth Sword, the newest addition to the Honours of Scotland, (The opposite side of the blade is engraved with the Latin motto of the Order of the Thistle).